nanobox-io/nanobox-docs/source/engines/enginefile.html.md

 #### readme

-Path to to the readme file.
+Path to to the README.md file.
 A readme is required to publish engines, as it contains the necessary documentation to consume the engine.

 #### authors